 Cod Fritters

 Cod fritters, my passion!
-Since I tasted Norwegian cod, the freshly caught one to be precise, in Norway I must say this passion of mine has grown significantly and for a good reason, truly special!
-Use these cod fritters as an appetizer for a fish-based breakfast or dinner, maybe make them small.
-I would say like “finger food”—success guaranteed.
-This morning at the fish market, I bought a nice piece of cod, just what I had in mind to cook, but not the usual cod in batter.
-I also bought some fresh walnuts, it’s the season, I’ll make a good simple but delicious walnut pesto to dress a nice plate of paccheri.
-Go on my blog to explore my latest news.
-Speaking of frying, fish should be fried in extra virgin olive oil which, together with peanut oil, are the only two oils that despite high temperatures, naturally maintain the flavor and ensure good quality frying.
+Since I tasted Norwegian cod, freshly caught in Norway, I must say that my passion has grown considerably and rightly so, truly special!
+Use these cod fritters as an appetizer for a brunch or dinner with fish, perhaps prepare them small.
+I would say as a “finger food” guaranteed success.
+This morning at the fish market I bought a nice cod fillet, I was just thinking of cooking, but not the usual battered cod fillet.
+I also bought some fresh walnuts, now it’s the season, I’ll make a nice simple but tasty walnut pesto to dress a nice plate of paccheri.
+Check out my blog for my latest news.
+Speaking of frying, fish should be fried in extra virgin olive oil, which, together with peanut oil, are the only two oils that, despite high temperatures, naturally maintain the flavor and ensure good quality frying.

 • Cost: Medium